CodeEditApp/codeedit.app/data/blog/2024/02/generic-fuzzy-search-algorithm.md

 }
 ```

-# Conclusion
+## Conclusion
 Implementing a fuzzy search algorithm is relatively straightforward, yet it significantly enhances the overall user
 experience.
-If you prefer to grab the entire code at once, you can find it conveniently shared in this gist: [url]
+If you prefer to grab the entire code at once, you can find it conveniently shared in this [gist](https://gist.github.com/activcoding/548e093cda10ea323775c78ba689e303).
 I also have a repository with a few implementations of the fuzzy search algorithm.
 It includes an option for
 utilizing fuzzy search with cached data, providing a slight performance boost.
-Check out the [Demo Repo] for a
+Check out the [Demo Repository](https://github.com/activcoding/FuzzySearch-with-SwiftUI) for a
 closer look.
 You can also check out the implementation in [CodeEdit](https://github.com/CodeEditApp/CodeEdit).
 If you still have questions, feel free to contact me.